John French, 1st Earl of Ypres: Shells Scandal

-After Aubers Ridge Repington sent a telegram to The Times blaming lack of high explosive shell, which despite being heavily censored by Macdonogh was printed after Brinsley Fitzgerald assured him Sir John would approve.
-French had, despite Repington's denial of his prior knowledge at the time, supplied Repington with information, and Fitzgerald and Freddy Guest were sent to London to show the same documents to Lloyd George and the Opposition leaders Bonar Law and Balfour.
+After Aubers Ridge Charles a Court Repington sent a telegram to The Times blaming lack of high explosive shell, which despite being heavily censored by Macdonogh was printed after Brinsley Fitzgerald assured him Sir John would approve.
+French had, despite Repington's denial of his prior knowledge at the time, supplied Repington with information, and Fitzgerald and Freddie Guest were sent to London to show the same documents to Lloyd George and the Opposition leaders Bonar Law and Arthur Balfour.
 Repington's article appeared in The Times (14 May 1915).
 Kitchener wrote to French that day that Repington should not be allowed out with the Army, to which French replied that Repington was a personal friend and he (French) "really ha(d) no time to attend to these matters".

 Kitchener, reluctant to deploy the volunteer New Armies to the Western Front, wired French (16 May 1915) that he would send no more reinforcements to France until he was clear the German line could be broken, although at the end of May he agreed to send two divisions to keep Joffre happy.
 The King wrote of French at this time to his uncle the Duke of Connaught: "I don't think he is particularly clever and he has an awful temper" (23 May 1915).
 Another offensive at Festubert began on the night of 15–16 May and dragged on until 27 May.
 Some ground was gained (1,000 yards over a 3,000 front) and the Germans had to rush in reserves.
 French was still optimistic that with sufficient high explosive a breakthrough for cavalry could be achieved.
-Whigham (BEF Sub-Chief of Staff) "was very sick as (at French's behest) he had to cancel & then rewrite his orders" (Wilson Diary 27 May 1915).
+Robert Whigham (BEF Sub-Chief of Staff) "was very sick as (at French's behest) he had to cancel & then rewrite his orders" (Wilson Diary 27 May 1915).

 The shells scandal contributed to the fall of the Liberal Government.
 Although French's involvement was widely rumoured, many, including the Prime Minister, refused to believe it.
-At the time Esher and others thought a clique of people were acting in what they believed to be French's interests; Margot Asquith and Lord Selborne suspected French's American friend George Moore.
+At the time Esher and others thought a clique of people were acting in what they believed to be French's interests; Margot Asquith and William Palmer, 2nd Earl of Selborne suspected French's American friend George Moore.
 French later claimed in 1914 that he had leaked information to Repington to "destroy the apathy of a Government which had brought the Empire to the brink of disaster".
 By the time he wrote 1914 he had come to regard Asquith and Haig as responsible for his removal at the end of 1915, but at the time French was still on good terms with Asquith and wrote to him (20 May 1915, the day before the Daily Mail attacked Kitchener, and whilst Asquith was forming his new coalition government) urging him "as a friend" to sack Kitchener.
 Holmes believes French's object was to bring down Kitchener rather than the whole government.